alpertuna/react-metismenu/README.md

 );
 ```

-Also you should embed core css file to your html for menu to work.
+Also you should embed core css file to your html for material design and transition effects to work.
 ```html
 <link rel="stylesheet" type="text/css" href="https://cdn.rawgit.com/alpertuna/react-metismenu/master/dist/react-metismenu-standart.min.css" />
 ```